jsx/JSX/README.md

 There's a web interface, which compiles JSX source on browsers.
 Type the following commands to use the web interface.

-    # setup at the first time
-    perl web/setup.pl

     make web
     make server # to run a HTTP daemon